jpratt2/-seleniumCompareFullpageScreenshots/README.md

 It is necessary to check the diffs folder visually to see if there are any test failures.

-This can be run in a virtual machine.
+This project can be run in a virtual machine.